Kaylas3000/beautify/Find-haircut-Functional Specification Document.md

 ## 1.4         Related documents

-_\&lt;Add any related documentation that is relevant and related to the FSD.
-Some examples are the Project Charter, Business Requirements Document, etc.\&gt;._

 | **Component** | **Name (with link to the document)** | **Description** |
 | --- | --- | --- |